ImeneYAHIAOUI/MARS-Y/README.md

 * Authors: Team D (AL ACHKAR / BEN AISSA / EL GAZZEH / YAHIAOUI)

+* THE REPORT CAN BE FOUND IN ./doc under the name "MVP SOA.pdf"

 ## Principles

 * Bounded contexts used for the different context of usage within the Marsy missions